georgemoore/Pong/README.md

+# Pong
-Pong in Python and Pygame to help learn both.
+Pongin Python and Pygame to help learn both.
 I'll finish it some day... maybe.

 *Don't expect refined code, or anything close.*